reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

 ### Estimated Duration: 60 minutes

+## Lab Overview

+In this lab, you'll create and configure an Azure IoT Hub and Device Provisioning Service (DPS) to manage and securely connect IoT devices.
+You'll begin by setting up the IoT Hub, exploring key features like device management, message routing, and endpoints.
+Next, you'll create a DPS to enable automated, secure device provisioning and link it to the IoT Hub.
+The lab provides step-by-step guidance to help you understand how these services work together for effective IoT device management.

 ## Lab Scenario

 You are an Azure IoT Developer working for Contoso, a company that crafts and distributes gourmet cheeses.
 You have been tasked with exploring Azure and the Azure IoT services that you will using to develop Contoso's IoT solution.
 You have already become familiar with the Azure portal and created a resource group for your project.
 Now you need to begin investigating the Azure IoT services.